 FYI…you’ll notice some leftover liquid in the pot.
 It’s called potlikker or pot liquor.
 Serve the potlikker individually in small bowls.
 Some people like to sop their cornbread up with the potlikker.
 I’m one of those peoples.
 Potlikker also makes tasty soup or gravy.
 So don’t get rid of it :).
 I hope you can give this collard greens recipe a try!

-If you like this collard greens recipe save it to your Pinterest Board and follow me on Pinterest I’m always sharing mouth-watering recipes.
+If you like my southern collard greens please save it to your Pinterest Board and follow me on Pinterest I’m always sharing mouth-watering recipes.
 You can also bookmark this recipe by sharing it on your Facebook.
 If you know someone that would enjoy this recipe make sure you share this post with them!
 Don’t keep the recipes all to yourself share them 🙂

-Southern Soul Food Collard Greens Recipe simmered in chicken broth with smoked turkey wings, green and red peppers, onions, garlic, white vinegar, red pepper flakes make this dish so tasty.
-No one will complain about not having enough meat with these hearty and flavorful collard greens.
+Southern Collard Greens Recipe simmered with smoked turkey wings, green and red peppers, onions, garlic, white vinegar, red pepper flakes make this dish so tasty.
+No one will complain about not having enough meat in this dish.
 Perfect for Thanksgiving or any day of the week.
-Check out the entire post and the easy step by step pic tutorial!

 - 2 cups onion diced